 It may be tempting at this time to add features that are only requested by individual potential customers.
 However, in order to keep costs low and to simplify your first product, it is critical to focus on only features that are absolutely needed to solve the potential problem.
 With time and future iterations, product features can be added to incorporate user demand.

 During this time you will also want to perform an initial patent search.
 We recommend using both patents.google.com and www.uspto.gov for your patent search.
-The more broad your patent can be, the stronger the patent is.
-Its critical to not publish your idea prior to filing a provisional patent.
+The broader your patent can be, the stronger the patent is.
+It’s critical to not publish your idea prior to filing a provisional patent.
 Publishing your idea can disqualify it from being patented due to no longer being considered “novel”.
 Provisional patents are more affordable patents that give an inventor one year to develop and market their idea prior to filing a more expensive and complete utility patent.
-While a patent attorney will include a patent search in their services, if you’re looking to save money its critical to perform a patent search yourself prior to seeking our an attorney.
-Attorney also are not perfect with patent searches and do occasionally miss patents that may disqualify your idea from being patent-able or may require it to become more specific and therefore weaker.
-Also know that as your idea and product develops, your patent may need to develop alongside it.
+While a patent attorney will include a patent search in their services, if you’re looking to save money it’s critical to perform a patent search yourself prior to seeking our an attorney.
+Attorneys also are not perfect with patent searches and do occasionally miss patents that may disqualify your idea from being patent-able or may require it to become more specific and therefore weaker.
+Also know that as your idea and product develop, your patent may need to develop alongside it.

 Develop An Initial Design